 As in the first example, the difference between the long-term behaviors of the mean-field system and its Wilson--Cowan subsystem suggests a bifurcation with respect to \(\varepsilon\) in the mixed system~\eqref{eq.mixed}.
 This is verified numerically by computing the eigenvalues of the Jacobian matrix of the mixed system with respect to \(\varepsilon\).
-The results are illustrated on Fig.~\ref{fig.ex.cycle2.eigenvals}.
-As the real part of a pair of conjugate eigenvalues goes from negative to positive as \(\varepsilon\) goes from 0 to 1, we see that the mixed system undergoes a Hopf bifurcation in this interval.
+Doing so indeed shows that as \(\varepsilon\) goes from 0 to 1, the real part of a pair of conjugate eigenvalues goes from negative to positive.
+Hence, we see that the mixed system undergoes a Hopf bifurcation in this interval.

 It is possible to further understand this bifurcation by drawing a bifurcation diagram.
 It is unfortunately not possible to draw a complete bifurcation diagram due to the dimension of the system, but it is still possible to obtain a diagram for each individual state component.
-The result is illustrated on Fig.~\ref{fig.ex.cycle2.bifurcationdiagram}, where the maximum and minimum values of each state component on the cycle or on the fixed point is plotted against \(\varepsilon\).
+The result is illustrated in Fig.~\ref{fig.ex.cycle2.bifurcationdiagram}, where the maximum and minimum values of each state component on the cycle or on the fixed point is plotted against \(\varepsilon\).
 According to the results, the Hopf bifurcation appears to be supercritical.

 Finally, the solutions of the dynamical systems can be compared to trajectories of the Markov chain whose macroscopic behavior is approximated by both models.
 To do so, the same parameters~\eqref{eq.ex.cycle2.params} can be used with weights \(W_{JK} = \nicefrac{c_{JK}}{\abs{K}}\) from neurons of population \(K\) to neurons of population \(J\).
 Then, the initial state of each neuron of population \(J\) is taken randomly so that it is active with probability \(\E{A}[J](0)\) and refractory with probability \(\E{R}[J](0)\), where macroscopic initial values are those given in the initial state~\eqref{eq.ex.cycle2.initstate}.
 As in the other examples, sample trajectories are obtained using the Doob--Gillespie algorithm.
-A typical trajectory with a network of \(N = 2000\) neurons with \(1000\) neurons in each population is given on Fig.~\ref{fig.ex.cycle2.trajectory}.
+A typical trajectory with a network of \(N = 2000\) neurons with \(1000\) neurons in each population is given in Fig.~\ref{fig.ex.cycle2.trajectory}.
 This trajectory exhibits distinct oscillations in the network's activity.
 Thus, it is clear that in this case, the mean-field model provides a more accurate approximation of the network's behavior than its Wilson--Cowan subsystem.